 The Theological Hall was named for all the editions of the Bible found within.
 Completed in 1679, it has 18,000 books lining its shelves, above are beautiful frescos and carved wood cartouches with inscriptions for the type of book found below them.
 The Philosophical Hall dates back to 1794 and is elegantly finished in walnut wood.
-Here you’ll be entranced by more stunning frescos, spiral staircases and books covering everything from philosophy to history.
+Here you’ll be entranced by more stunning frescos, spiral staircases, and books covering everything from philosophy to history.

 If you do nothing else in Prague, make sure you visit the Klementinum.
 Located next to the Charles Bridge, the Klementinum is one of the largest building complexes in Europe.
 It was originally part of a Jesuit College and is home to more astounding interiors.
-The Mirror Chapel, built in 1724, is very unique with its amazing fresco ceilings.
+The Mirror Chapel, constructed in 1724, is very unique with its amazing fresco ceilings.
 Mozart even played the organ there.
-There’s also the Astronomical Tower, with nearly 200 steps leading up to a fantastic 360 degree view over Prague.
+There’s also the Astronomical Tower, with nearly 200 steps leading up to a fantastic 360-degree view over Prague.
 The Klementinum has one of the most striking libraries in the world.
 The Baroque Library has been unaltered since the 18th century.
-With its stunning fresco ceilings, beautiful old globes and over 20,000 volumes, you’ll be left in utter awe.
+With its stunning fresco ceilings, beautiful old globes, and over 20,000 volumes, you’ll be left in utter awe.

 4. Charles Bridge

 Completed in 1402, the Charles Bridge is the perfect blend of medieval charm and Baroque beauty.
 It is flanked by two majestic and gothic grand towers that offer great views over the city.
-This pedestrian only bridge is lined with Baroque statues, and during the day, jazz bands and people selling souvenirs set up all over it.
+This pedestrian-only bridge is lined with Baroque statues, and during the day, jazz bands and people selling souvenirs set up all over it.
 Prague’s Charles Bridge is one of the city’s most visited sights, and during peak season, it can be quite the zoo of tourists.
-The best time to visit is at dawn, when the photogenic bridge is free of people, but full of atmosphere.
+The best time to visit is at dawn when the photogenic bridge is free of people but full of atmosphere.

 5. Hilltop Fortress Vyšehrad

 Prague’s historic fort, Vyšehrad, is like something right out of a fairy tale.
 Steeped in many a myth and legend, Vyšehrad is thought to date back to the 10th century.
 Once the seat of the first Bohemian king, it is now in ruins, but it’s still a wonderful place to explore and even offers great views of Prague.
-Here you can wander the gardens, the cemetery and St. Peter and Paul Church.
+Here you can wander the gardens, the cemetery, and St. Peter and Paul Church.